mattermost/mattermost-plugin-jira/README.md

 https://community.mattermost.com/plugins/jira/webhook?secret=5JlVk56KPxX629ujeU3MOuxaiwsPzLwh&team=contributors&channel=town-square
 ```

-3. (Optional) Set a description and a custom JQL query to determine which types of tickets trigger events.
+3. (Optional) Set a description and a custom JQL query to determine which tickets trigger events.
 For more information on JQL queries, refer to the [Atlassian help documentation](https://confluence.atlassian.com/jirasoftwarecloud/advanced-searching-764478330.html).

 4. Finally, set which issue events send messages to Mattermost channels.
 The following are supported:

- - Issue: Created, Updated, Deleted
- - Comment: Created, Updated, Deleted

-The **Issue: Updated** event sends notifications when an issue is reopened or resolved, or when the assignee is changed.
+// TODO: Add a screenshot

 #### Step 3: Link the plugin as an application in Jira